podio/podio-objc/README.md

 PodioKit uses ARC and supports iOS 6.0 or above and Mac OS X 10.8 and above.
 It depends on AFNetworking 2.x for the HTTP communication with the Podio API.

-PodioKit 2.0 is currently in beta and being actively developed.
+PodioKit 2.0 is currently in beta and is being actively developed.
 To use the latest stable version, use one of the official 1.x [releases](https://github.com/podio/podio-objc/releases).

 ## Integrate with an existing project